-At least 10% of a benchmark index will be excluded from investments in this category.
 Local market labelling regimes may add further requirements.

 This is our most focused responsible investment offering.
 Products incorporate the demands of the Sustainable category but are specifically designed to have a direct and positive impact on society and/or the environment.